 - I was worried we would be using too much English

-- I don’t like people dying, even as a game
+- I don’t like people being assassinated and dying, even as a game

 I decided to address my own concerns by simplifying the steps, changing the premise of the game, and preparing scenarios I knew my students could understand with little supplementation.
 Then I took the plunge.
 My students and I had a great time!
 They were so excited once they realized we were playing Mafia.